 - ECO 722: Time Series Analysis

-You may use that third elective course to deepen your understanding of economic theory, econometrics, and mathematical economics by taking PhD level courses in these areas.
+You may substitute an elective course for ECO 722 to deepen your understanding of economic theory, econometrics, and mathematical economics by taking PhD level courses.
 Additionally, you may, after consultation with the Director of Graduate Studies, choose to pursue special interests by taking coursework outside the Department of Economics in other graduate departments including Educational Research Methodology, Geography, Health, Information Systems, or Business Administration.

 Policy Analysis Concentration

-If you choose this concentration, you will take three courses that focus on applying microeconomics and econometrics to economic fields of study.
-All policy analysis students take ECO 734: Public Policies Toward Innovation and Sustainability, which serves as the capstone course for this concentration.
+If you choose this concentration, you will take courses that focus on applying microeconomics and econometrics to economic fields of study.
+All policy analysis students take ECO 734: Public Policies Toward Innovation and Sustainability.

 - ECO 735: Labor Economics